 Tams is a former coal camp developed by the Gulf Smokeless Coal Company in Wyoming County, West Virginia.

 Nuttallburg, located along the New River in Fayette County, West Virginia, was a coal mining venture that was spawned out of England-born entrepreneur John Nuttall.

-Rhodell is a coal camp built by the Rhodell Coal Company in Raleigh County, West Virginia.
+Brooklyn is a former coal camp developed by the Brooklyn Coal Company along the New River in West Virginia.